adrianeortiz/10.-Kubernetes-on-AWS---EKS/solutions.md

 At this point, you already have an EKS cluster, where:
 - Mysql chart is deployed and phpmyadmin is running too
 - my-app namespace was created
-- db-config and db-secret were created in the my-app namspace for the java-app
+- db-config and db-secret were created in the my-app namespace for the java-app
 - my-registry-key secret was created to fetch image from docker-hub
 - your java app is also running